 AN@STRYD says, “We believe that the level of innovation and rate of innovation enabled by Connect IQ will allow us to deliver awesome customer experiences“.
 Thus, it looks like STRYD are happy with the current Status Quo.

 Garmin’s current Running Power data fields are actually pretty nice.
-But they are only nice if you compare them to STRYD’s nearly equally nice data fields – STRYD also have CIQ Apps and a better overall offering.
+But they are only nice if you compare them to STRYD’s nearly equally nice data fields – STRYD also has CIQ Apps and a better overall offering.
 They are NOT nice if you compare them to a properly implemented and native running power metric IMHO.

 I just can’t see how Garmin can release a Running Pod that will only utilise something similar to their existing Running Power apps.
 Perhaps Garmin will go it alone in some way, shape or form with a proprietary/private mechanism?
 But even if they do, and I think they will, I would then imagine that STRYD and RunScribe fall in line soon after.
 That is, if the Garmin solution is open for them to access….which it may well not be.